Outbound Prospecting: How to Identify Prospects that Buy in a Down Market

 Outbound Prospecting: Data Sources

-Some companies will already have the demographics data on all their leads in their CRM.
+Some companies will already have the demographic data on all their leads in their CRM.
 Others won’t.
 If you’re in the last category, here are some resources for you to look into for your use.

 I use to use Datanyze to auto append all my leads.
 I LOVED the product; however, their ZOOMInfo merge caused them to “zoom” their prices to the moon and make it unaffordable for most small businesses.
 But if you’re an enterprise-level company, I would be shocked if you’re not using them already.